FREQUENTLY ASKED QUESTIONS

 Closed toed-shoes and clothing in layers.
 Additional sun protection is also suggested such as hats, sunglasses, and sunscreen.

-Q: What should student bring on their field trip?
+Q: What should students bring on their field trip?

 Backpack, water bottle, lunch and snack, pencil, field notebooks (provided by Sierra Nevada Journeys).

-Q: How far in advance should I book an Sierra Nevada Journeys Program?
+Q: How far in advance should I book a Sierra Nevada Journeys Program?

-For Fall programs, we begin scheduling in May of the previous Spring.
-For Spring programs, we begin scheduling in November of the previous Fall.
+For fall programs, we begin scheduling in March/April of the previous spring.
+For spring programs, we begin scheduling in September/October of the previous fall.

 Q: What is your cancellation policy?

 Cancellations made at least a month from the program start date are permissible.
 For programs cancelled within a month prior to the program, an administrative fee of 25 percent will be charged.